ang-zeyu/infisearch/docs/src/search_configuration.md

 | `inputDebounce`     | `100` | debounce time of keystrokes to the input element |
 | `preprocessQuery`   | `(q) => q` | any function for preprocessing the query.
 Can be used to add a [field filter](./search_features.md#field-search) for example. |

-The `input` option is the most important option, and required in most use cases.
-Its purpose varies depending on the ui mode specified below.
+The `input` element is the most important option, and is required in most cases.
+Its purpose varies depending on the `mode` specified below.

 ### UI Mode